MXPicture/github-fork-sync/README.md

-# github-fork-sync
-Workflows for syncing forked repos
+# Workflows for syncing forked repos